In this video based post you’re going to learn the basics of how to floor and frame a Tumbleweed tiny house on a trailer.

 Step 6.
 Insulate!

-These step by step instructions were written with what I learned from Jay Shafer’s the Small House Book and by attending their workshops.
+These step by step instructions were written with what I learned from Jay Shafer’s the Small House Book and by attending workshops.
 Both of which I highly recommend if, like me, you were new to construction or the idea of building on tiny and/or on wheels.

 Video on Flooring and Framing on a Trailer thanks to Tumbleweed Houses